 Trend #5: Rise of the MicroISV

-MicroISVs (Micro Independent Software Vendors) are software company made up of only one or two people.
-They've been gaining in popularity in the US in the past few years.
+MicroISVs (Micro Independent Software Vendors) are software company made up of only one

 This phenomenon is simply the result of the previous trends I just talked about – It's so easy to develop, maintain, promote and distribute powerful, desirable software such that even just one or two people can do it.
 This just validates in the most extreme way that the playing field is leveling towards smaller, more nimble software companies.